Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Notes about individual sources and JWST cutouts

 \section{Notes about individual sources and JWST cutouts}

-Below, we provide a detailed description of each individual source identified at z$\sim$5.2 (but HDF850.1, GN10 and N2GN\_1\_13).
-The JWST photometry measurements follow a similar approach to that described by \citet{weibel2024}, with some modifications as outlined in Section\,2.8 of B25.
-In Figure\,\ref{Fig:JWST_stamps}, we present the multi-wavelength JWST postage stamps, where available.
+Below, we provide a detailed description of each individual source identified at z$\sim$5.2 in the overdensity (but HDF850.1, GN10, and N2GN\_1\_13).
+The JWST photometry measurements follow a similar approach to that described by \citet{weibel2024}, with some modifications as outlined in Sect.\,2.8 of B25.
+The multi-wavelength cutouts of all sources are shown in B25.
+We complement those cutouts with the JWST postage stamps, where available, in Fig.\,\ref{Fig:JWST_stamps}.